Romeo and Juliet (Dire Straits song): Composition and lyrical interpretation

 The lyrics of the song describe the experience of the two lovers of the title, hinting at a situation that saw the "Juliet" figure abandon her "Romeo" after finding fame and moving on from the rough neighbourhood where they first encountered each other.
+Knopfler wrote the song after his breakup with Holly Beth Vincent.
 In addition to the reference to William Shakespeare's play of the same title, the song makes playful allusion to other works involving young love, including the songs "Somewhere" – from West Side Story, which is itself based on the Shakespeare play – and "My Boyfriend's Back".

 The song opens on an arpeggiated resonator guitar part played by Knopfler, who also sings the lead vocal.
 The introductory arpeggios and melody are played on a National Style "O" guitar; the same guitar featured on the album artwork for Brothers in Arms and Sultans of Swing: The Very Best of Dire Straits.
 In the Sky Arts documentary Guitar Stories: Mark Knopfler, "Knopfler picks up the National and demonstrates how he hit on the famous arpeggio lines in "Romeo and Juliet", from the Making Movies album, while experimenting with an open G tuning."
 The instrumentation remains simple during the verses and moves to a full-on rock arrangement in the chorus sections.
 The piano lick by Roy Bittan is borrowed from his own part on the song "Jungleland", from the 1975 Bruce Springsteen album Born to Run.

-The song itself, written by Knopfler, was inspired by his failed romance with Holly Vincent, lead singer of the short-lived band Holly and the Italians.
-The song speaks of a Romeo who is still very much in love with his Juliet, but she now treats him like "just another one of [her] deals".
-Knopfler has both stated and implied that he believes Vincent was using him to boost her career.
-The song's line, "Now you just say, oh Romeo, yeah, you know I used to have a scene with him," refers to an interview with Vincent, where she says "What happened was that I had a scene with Mark Knopfler and it got to the point where he couldn't handle it and we split up."
+The music video was directed by Lester Bookbinder, who also directed the video for "Skateaway".